 A few months ago I made this DIY wood dog sign with a photo after we lost our sweet Maddie.
 She was a 14.5 year old German Short-Haired Pointer that we said goodbye to right before Christmas.
-She was our first baby.
-My husband and I got her even before we were married and we took her everywhere before we had kids.
-I even have a whole photo album of just her (up until kids were born!).
-I wanted to have something prominent in our house that we would see everyday, so this is what I came up with:

 This was my first time trying transferring a picture to wood and I think it would have come out better on a lighter piece of wood.
 I have since done a few more and the lighter wood definitely looks sharper but I am happy with how this came out!